- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Welcome to the new website of Hamilton Mill Animal Hospital.
 If you live in Buford, Dacula or the surrounding area in GA, then you have picked the perfect site to find a compassionate veterinarian.
-We are very excited to introduce you to our owner, Dr. Jay Fulmer and his associates, Dr. Amy Flowers and Dr. Vanesa Farmer.
+We are very excited to introduce you to our owner, Dr. Jay Fulmer and his associates, Dr. Amy Flowers, Dr. Vanesa Farmer, Dr. Kimberly Hankamer, Dr. Kathleen Claussen, and Dr. Marcy Simon.
 We are also pleased to announce that we have recently moved to our new freestanding facility just about 1 mile from our previous location.
 Our new facility is located at 3818 Braselton Highway, which is conveniently situated between the Hamilton Mill Branch of 12Stone Church and Duncan Creek Park.
 The same great supportive staff that you have come to love and trust remains the same.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 We specialize in small animals and offer the following services: